BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

-While generators and all the goodies that EmberCLI gives you in the standard stack are pretty cool, the real breakthrough here is that we finally agreed on a *conical*/*conventional* way set up for Ember applications.
-This enables to community to augment the framework and extend its functionality through Ember Addons.
+While generators and all the goodies that EmberCLI gives you in the standard stack are pretty cool, the real breakthrough here is that we finally agreed on a *conical*/*conventional* set up for Ember applications.
+This enables the community to augment the framework and extend its functionality through Ember Addons.